According to a Brief History of Cunning (podcast), Machiavelli said:

 - in whose interests the contract is drafted – this acts as an executive summary of the whole contract; sadly it is rare to find a contract that is fairly drafted to balance the interests of both parties

-- how the parties can suspend or terminate the works or services being provided – although rarely reviewed by a tenderer, if the client has wide rights to omit works, terminate or suspend without paying for lost profits, then this goes against the nature of a contract (the right and obligation to finish all the works and services)
+- how the parties can suspend or terminate the works or services being provided – if the client has wide rights to omit works, terminate or suspend without paying for lost profits, then this goes against the nature of a contract (the right and obligation to finish all the works and services); rights to cancel or terminate should be mutual

 - key items for further negotiation – these may be unrealistically tight procedural requirements and conditions precedent; rights of set-off or deduction; indemnities especially when not related to breach of the contract; fitness for purpose obligations

-- the impact/role of the main contract (and other agreements) in any subcontract – often a subcontractor is required to read the main contract, comply with its obligations and indemnify the contractor if there is a breach of the main contract, even if that term was not directly included in the subcontract
+- the impact/role of other agreements on your contract – if you are acting as the subcontractor, are you required to read the main contract, comply with its obligations and indemnify the contractor if there is a breach of the main contract, even if that term was not directly included in the subcontract? if you are a consultant, do you have to comply with third party agreements which you haven’t seen?

 - limits on liability – does the contract limit the liability of the provider?
 If not, why not?

-- key risks – identifying any risks allocated to the contractor such as site conditions, illegal or impossible requirements, force majeure.
+- key risks – identifying any risks allocated to your company such as site conditions, illegal or impossible requirements, force majeure.

 In my experience, it is difficult for a technical specialist to spot the legal traps and vice versa.
 So while I cannot report on whether the scope is achievable, I can help you spot if the contract exposes you to risks you haven’t even considered or requirements you would not expect, or involves betting your business on the roll of a pair of loaded dice.